anandi silva knuppel

 My dissertation research is a traditional and visual ethnographic study of daily practices in Hindu traditions.
 In this work, I pay close attention to how people speak about their daily practices, how people perform them, and how institutions and sources of authority influence these practices.

-My professional work exists in and in between the arts, science, and technology in project management, training and teaching, and content development.
+My professional work exists in and in between the humanities, sciences, and technology in project management, training and teaching, and content development.

 View my full CV (pdf).

-Learn about my projects for Emory University, Duke University, Gilded Bridal, and more.
+Learn about some of my projects for Emory University, Duke University, Gilded Bridal, and more.

 Text • Video • Audio